top of page

 None of these are dramatic choices.

-But our climate is not neutral — it tests every one of them.
+But the Indian climate is not neutral — it tests every one of the construction and design decisions.
+The building doesn't perform exactly as decided.

 Designing Before the Weather Arrives